liminalfun/JS30/readme.md

 Learned lots about ScrollY

 Tip: Stick any math or calculations into a variable with a name to help you understand it before putting it into your If statement.
 And use console.log(variable) to help understand them.

+### 14 - Object and Arrays - Reference VS Copy

+Fundamental to understanding how JavaScript works.
+Can be the source of a lot of bugs, because of misunderstanding about what a reference/copy is.
+Right now, pre-video, I have no idea what either are!

+If you update an array, it will always reference back.
+If you update a string, number, or boolean, it will not.

+Calling variable.slice() will make a copy.
+We usually call slice and pass through numbers, but calling slice() and passing nothing will return the entire array.

+A spread will take every item out of your iterable and put it into your containing array.

+With objects, we use Object.assign({},  , {}) to create a blank object, fold in the existing object and use the third argument to fold in our own ones (without changing the initial object).

+Learned things that I didn't know I didn't know!